Juhani

 competitive international markets.

-One can discern
+One may discern

 the following dominant stages pertaining to quality development